AdobeDocs/target.it-IT/help/cmp-resources-and-contact-information.md

 Adobe and the Adobe logo are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
 A trademark symbol (®, ™, etc.) denotes an Adobe trademark.

 All third-party trademarks are the property of their respective owners.
-Updated Information/Additional Third Party Code Information available at [https://www.adobe.com/go/thirdparty](https://www.adobe.com/products/eula/third_party/).
+Informazioni aggiornate/Informazioni aggiuntive sul codice di terze parti disponibili all&#39;indirizzo [https://www.adobe.com/go/thirdparty](https://www.adobe.com/products/eula/third_party/).